Dizzy611/SchalterVox/README.md

 # How to test
 * *DOES NOT WORK ON YUZU* (Yuzu is lacking audio support atm)
-* Compile .nro, put it in a folder in switch/, then within that folder create an "oggs" folder and put a single 48000Hz, 2 channel Ogg Vorbis file (any quality) in it.
+* Compile .nro, put it in a folder in switch/, then within that folder create "media" folder and put any number of 2 channel Ogg Vorbis files (any quality) in it.
+It will play them in "filesystem order" (usually order that they were moved into the folder).
+Playlists and selecting individual files will come later.

 Example directory tree:
 ```
 /switch/schaltervox/schaltervox.nro
-/switch/schaltervox/oggs/Studiopolis.ogg
+/switch/schaltervox/media/Studiopolis.ogg
 ```